spryker/jarvis/README.md

 4. Open `http://localhost:7777` inside your browser and enjoy your migration analysis

 If you want to reset the local configuration, run `npm run jarvis-reset`

+### Different views

+Spryker Jarvis comes with 3 views:

+* `node jarvis.js <path to your spryker project folder>` allows you to migrate your project from Product Release to Product Release
+* `node jarvis.js <path to your spryker project folder> --no-features` allows you to see for each module how outdated you are
+* `node jarvis.js <path to your spryker project folder> --missing-features` allows you to migrate your project to the Spryker feature repository

 ## Disclaimer